 The Agriculture Department boasts a variety of animal species on campus, including horses, beef, cattle, sheep, dogs, cats, rabbits, pigs, and llamas.
 We also have a fine library which complements the Pierce College Library.
 Our faculty includes a Veterinarian, a Ph.D., a Registered Veterinary Technician, a Registered Small Animal Dietician and Reproductive Specialist, a successful rodeo rider and horse trainer, and other experienced and friendly "animal-people."
+Faculty advisement is available and highly recommended.

-VETERINARY TECHNOLOGY TRACK
+VETERINARY TECHNOLOGY MAJOR

-The Veterinary Technology Track is accredited by the American Veterinary Medical Association.
+The Veterinary Technology Major is accredited by the American Veterinary Medical Association.
 The program is experience oriented with lecture classes complementing hands-on laboratory work.
 To qualify for this program, the student must complete the following requirements: